Rating/warnings: M for child abuse

 "Hasn't anyone ever told you to never look at lightning?" she fumed.
 "Idiot, Harry, you could have been blinded!"

 "Sorry," Harry muttered, "I didn't know."
-Which was true – the Dursleys wouldn't have cared.
+Which was true—the Dursleys wouldn't have cared to warn him.
 He sighed and turned his back on the window, instead looking down at his Potions essay.

 "This is useless," he muttered, scratching a line through the last few words.
 "I'll never make it into Potions NEWT."